RoyalUr/RoyalUr.net/docs/CODEBASE.md

 thanks to some optimisations the client is able to get to the menu in ~3 seconds, even with the cache disabled!

-## 🗂️ Resources are loaded in stages.
+## 🗂️ Resources are loaded in stages
 The resources are not all loaded at once.
 Instead, the assets needed for the menu are loaded first, and once they are loaded the game assets are loaded.